 Return to Laveen Timeline

-Throughout the summer, and into the fall semester, Laveen has been monitoring public health data and following guidelines prescribed through Executive Orders of the Governor.
+Throughout summer 2020, and into the fall 2020 semester, Laveen has been monitoring public health data and following guidelines prescribed through Executive Orders of the Governor.
 View the timeline of important reopening milestones below.

 August 7, 2020: ADHS Releases Public Health Benchmarks for Reopening of Schools